 Truck Zone

-In Victoria, only trucks with a gross vehicle mass (GVM) over 4.5 tonnes are permitted to park or stop in designated truck zones.
+In Victoria, only trucks with a gross vehicle mass (GVM) over 4.5 tonnes can park or stop in designated truck zones.

 These zones are intended for larger vehicles to ensure efficient loading and unloading in commercial and industrial areas.
 Smaller vehicles, including those under 4.5 tonnes, are prohibited from using these spaces to maintain safety and optimize traffic flow.